pamela-khoo/EduApp/README.md

 - To encourage and motivate children from a young age to enjoy learning.
 </p>

+This project was built with Android Studio (Java 8) and Firebase.

 ## 🍭 Design Process
 To ensure the app was suitable and engaging for young children, our team conducted UX research and came up with design solutions by:
 - Sketching the draft design of key user interfaces based on the proposed functional requirements;